zahidplanet/WebXRDroneShooter/PROGRESS.md

 ### Fixed Issues
 - ✅ Fixed missing `createStreets()` method that was breaking desktop initialization
+- ✅ Fixed Three.js PointerLockControls loading issue that prevented desktop version from initializing
-- ✅ Added extensive error handling in city generation
+- ✅ Added extensive error handling and debugging for mobile troubleshooting
+- ✅ Improved script loading order to prevent race conditions
+- ✅ Added detailed error reporting on the page with "Simple Mode" option
 - ✅ Implemented fallback values for all CONFIG properties to prevent undefined errors
 - ✅ Improved mobile detection and optimization
 - ✅ Fixed window creation on buildings